vikasdatir30/KnowlegeBase/Snowflake/Notes.md

 **Performace and Optimization**

+*Warehouse Consideration*

+    2 types of warehouses
+        1. standard - a cluster with two or more numbers of servers -- scaling up --manual process
+        2. Multiclustered - a warehouse with two or more numbers of clusters -- scaling out -- automatic process

+    Auto Scaling policies
+    1. standard - start new cluster as soon as queueing starts
+    2. economy - will keep queries queued up to six minutes (to see if the queue clears)  before starting another clsuter.

+    Note:
+    In execution, query always runs within a single cluster it can not span between cluster - means a single query can span multiple servers within a clsuter but not out side of that cluster.

 *General Tips*

     1. Ingest data by using some ordering field such as order by date or id's - if we ingest data in particular order snowflake will keep same order of that data while creating micro-partions and metadata service holds min and max values for each partion which will gives us better ordering of the data and performance.